Nuclear Reactors and Radioisotopes for Space

 Fission systems – heat

-For power requirements over 100 kWe, fission systems have a distinct cost advantage over RTGs.
+For higher power requirements, fission systems have a distinct cost advantage over RTGs.

 The US SNAP-10A launched in 1965 was a 45 kWt thermal nuclear fission reactor to produce 650 watts with ZrH moderator (or UZrH fuel) and eutectic NaK coolant feeding thermoelectric converter panels.
 It operated for 43 days and produced 590 watts, but was shut down due to a voltage regulator (not reactor) malfunction.
 It remains in orbit.

 The last US space reactor initiative was a joint NASA-DOE-Defence Dept program developing the SP-100 reactor – a 2 MWt fast reactor unit and thermoelectric system delivering up to 100 kWe as a multi-use power supply for orbiting missions or as a lunar/Martian surface power station.
 This was terminated in the early 1990s after absorbing nearly $1 billion.
 The reactor used uranium nitride fuel and was lithium-cooled.